 The color setting adjusts a video image from black and white to fully saturated color.
+This setting is not available for computer images.

 - Press the left mouse button to decrease the amount of color in the image. - Press the right mouse button to increase the amount of color in the image.